 Here’s what the oatmeal looked like in the morning.
-I should mention, in case it’s not painfully obvious at this point – that this is a cold dish.
+I should mention, in case it’s not painfully obvious at this point, that this is a cold dish.
 It’s not your traditional hot oatmeal.
-I felt it reminded me more of rice pudding in texture than oatmeal.
+It reminded me more of rice pudding in texture than oatmeal.

 I decided to serve mine like a parfait.
 It was excellent with some bananas and berries.
 It’s also nice if you can add a little crunch – I added some granola that I picked up at Main & Vine.
 Get creative!